After Effects General Troubleshooting GuideWritten on May 15, 2020 by Ben Nelson

 9. Update Video Card Drivers

 In addition to toggling GPU acceleration, another common trend we've seen related to GPUs and Adobe application errors are connected to GPU drivers.
+We recommend updating the drivers and have some guidance on how to do this.
 Updating your NVIDIA, AMD, or Intel GPU drivers to the latest studio driver is also recommended as similar to plugin versions, there could be a patch addressing the bug.

 Hopefully this article provides some guidance to tracking down your issues and getting back to a smooth editing experiencing.
 If after working through the above and are still having issues within After Effects it would be a good idea to reach out to Adobe's technical support for further advise.
 If you have a Puget System through us you can also reach out with your order number to our technical support department as we have some additional resources that may prove helpful.